erderis/shopipee/README.md

-# SHOPIPEE: Flutter Admin Panel with Clean Architecture (and TDD)
+# SHOPIPEE: Flutter Responsive Admin Panel with Clean Architecture (and TDD)

-Shopipee is a product sales admin panel flutter application.
-This project was created to explore and implement clean architecture and test-driven-development.
+Shopipee is a product sales admin panel flutter app.
+This project was created to explore and implement ui responsive, clean architecture and test-driven-development.

 ## Demo